gem/oq-engine/doc/manual/sep/liquefaction_data_prep.md

 Two of the major issues that can arise are the limited spatial resolutions of key datasets and the spatial misalignments of different datasets.

 Some datasets, particularly those derived from digital elevation models, must be of a specific resolution or source to be used accurately in these calculations.
-For example, if Vs30 is calculated from slope following methods developed by Wald and Allen (2007), the slope should be calculated from a DEM with a resolution of around 1 km.
+For example, if Vs30 is calculated from slope following methods developed by [Wald and Allen (2007)][wa_07_paper], the slope should be calculated from a DEM with a resolution of around 1 km.
 Higher resolution DEMs tend to have higher slopes at a given point because the slope is averaged over smaller areas.
 The mathematical correspondance between slope and Vs30 was developed for DEMs of about 1 km resolution, so if modern DEMs with resolutions of 90 m or less are used, the resulting Vs30 values will be too high.

 In and of itself, this is not necessarily a problem.
 The issues can arise when the average spacing of the sites is much lower than the resolution of the data, or the characteristics of the sites vary over spatial distances much less than the data, so that important variability between sites is lost.